krzysztof-ciszewski/go-blog/README.md

 To inspect failed messages:

 1. Access RabbitMQ Management UI at `http://localhost:15672`
+2. Navigate to the "Exchanges" tab to see the dead letter exchange (default: `my-dlx`)
-2. Navigate to the "Queues" tab
+3. Navigate to the "Queues" tab
-3. Look for the "dlq" queue to see failed messages
+4. Look for queues with the pattern `{QueueName}.{DLQ_SUFFIX}` (e.g., `commands.CreatePostCommand.dlq`)
+5. Click on a DLQ to see failed messages
-4. Messages in the DLQ can be manually inspected, republished, or deleted
+6. Messages in the DLQ can be:
+   - Inspected (view message payload and headers)
+   - Republished to the original queue
+   - Deleted
+   - Manually routed to another queue

+**Note:** Dead letter queues are automatically created when their corresponding main queues are declared.
+Each queue has its own dedicated dead letter queue.

 ### Database Connection Issues